Skip to main content

 Neighborhood tabulation area.
 The term “neighborhood tabulation area” means a geographical area defined by the department of city planning for the purposes of providing neighborhood-level data.

 b.
-No later than September 1, 2026, the department, in consultation with the department of health and mental hygiene, the department of environmental protection, and the office of long-term planning and sustainability, shall commence a 2-year pilot project for the use of cool pavement on a city street in, for each borough, at least 1 neighborhood tabulation area that is a heat vulnerable community.
+No later than September 1, 2026, the department, in consultation with the department of health and mental hygiene, the department of environmental protection, and the office of long-term planning and sustainability, shall commence a 2-year pilot project for the use of cool pavement on a street in at least 1 heat vulnerable community in each borough.
 As part of such pilot project, the department shall conduct hyperlocal temperature monitoring and assess no less than 2 types of cool pavement, including the technical feasibility, environmental impacts, and costs of each such type.
 The department shall post on its website and submit to the mayor and the speaker of the council a report on the results of the pilot project no later than March 1, 2029.

 § 2.
 This local law takes effect immediately.